Effective Facebook Ads

 I also recommend tracking your Ads for future reference so that you can rerun high performing Ads again in the future relatively easily.
 Facebook stores all past campaign history but creating a snapshot view in a spreadsheet can be a big time saver.

-With any marketing campaign, and especially with Facebook Ads, it's important to think about the long-term strategy behind running a paid campaign.
+With any marketing campaign—and especially with Facebook Ads—it’s important to think about the long-term strategy behind running a paid campaign.
+Without the right foundation, even the most effective Facebook ads can fall flat if your website isn't set up to capture leads or guide visitors toward a clear action.

-There is no benefit to your business if you are driving traffic to your website but you don't yet have the mechanisms in place to capture those leads and maximise the change of conversion.
+There’s no benefit to your business if you’re driving traffic to your site but don’t have mechanisms in place to convert those visitors.
+Make sure you have easy-to-find opt-in boxes (like newsletter subscriptions or a freebie offer).

-Make sure that the content you are promoting in the Facebook Ad is actually the page they land on when they click the link.
+Also, ensure that the content you promote in the Facebook Ad is the exact page users land on when they click—consistency matters.

 The next round of my Online Course is opening which includes an entire module on Facebook & Instagram Ads.